ncampost/unsup-GMM/README.md

-# Gaussian Mixture Models: clustering unlabeled data
+# Gaussian Mixture Models: probabilistically clustering unlabeled data

 Here is a simple implementation of Gaussian Mixture Models to cluster unlabeled data.
 [Sklearn already does this](http://scikit-learn.org/stable/modules/mixture.html)- this is simply for my own interest (what happens if we use softmax normalization as opposed to standard normalization? what sort of effect do various stopping criteria have on the result? etc.) and certainly not for actual use.